Insights

 Unified data systems pave the way for analytics, research and innovation.
 It's like giving scientists and innovators a richer palette of colors to paint future healthcare breakthroughs.

-Thanks to the data we anonymize, many researchers, scientists and academics are able to study diseases, which opens the door for innovation.
+Thanks to the data we anonymize, many researchers, scientists and academics can study diseases, which opens the door for innovation.

-It also allows health authorities and regulators to conduct important research, from bed vacancy rates to hospital projections, human resources and facility planning, enabling them to shape the future with us.
+It also allows health authorities and regulators to conduct significant research, from bed vacancy rates to hospital projections, human resources and facility planning, enabling them to shape the future with us.

 How Tiga Become Interoperable?

-Interoperability between hospitals, pharmacies and/or any other healthcare facilities is not only a technological ecosystem but also an imperative arising from a patient care need.
+Interoperability between hospitals, pharmacies and other healthcare facilities is a technological ecosystem and an imperative arising from a patient care need.
 By building an interoperable healthcare ecosystem through the systems we have developed at Tiga, we can ensure that patients receive timely, safe and efficient care regardless of where they interact with the healthcare system.
 So how did we succeed?

 Standardization

-We adopt standard data formats such as HL7 organization and FHIR standards could pave the way for smoother data exchange.
-As the healthcare IT landscape continues to evolve, it is vital for organizations to enhance these standards to ensure the seamless exchange and integration of healthcare data, just like us!
+We adopt standard data formats such as HL7 organization and FHIR standards, which could pave the way for smoother data exchange.
+As the healthcare IT landscape continues to evolve organizations need to enhance these standards to ensure the seamless exchange and integration of healthcare data, just like us!

 Collaboration